Nolan Arenado Player Props: Cardinals vs. Giants

 Giants Pitching Rankings

-- The Giants have a 4.03 team ERA that ranks 10th across all MLB pitching staffs.
+- The Giants have a 4.01 team ERA that ranks 10th among all MLB pitching staffs.

-- The Giants rank 11th in baseball in home runs given up (69 total, 1.1 per game).
+- Giants pitchers combine to allow 71 total home runs at a clip of 1.1 per game (to rank 12th in the league).

-- In his most recent appearance on Thursday against the Colorado Rockies, the right-hander tossed 5 1/3 innings, giving up four earned runs while surrendering eight hits.
+- The righty's last appearance was on Thursday against the Colorado Rockies, when he threw five innings, surrendering four earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.